Menu

 Children here set the foundations for becoming life-long learners, who are excited by challenge and gain joy from acquiring new skills and knowledge.

 As a church school, our Christian ethos is at the heart of all we do.
-Our work as a school and our curriculum are underpinned by the values of: Respect, Excellent, Determination, Courage, Teamwork and Creativity.
+Our work as a school and our curriculum are underpinned by the values of: Cherishing and Compassion, Inspiration and Resilience, Hope and Forgiveness, Unity and Diversity.

-We equip children for the future and are prepared to be innovative and bold with our curriculum delivery.
+We equip children to have 'hope and a future' and are prepared to be innovative and bold with our curriculum delivery.
 Our children need to receive outstanding education in all areas of the curriculum and we aim to ensure it provides the motivation, the skills, and the level of challenge that make this possible.

 The Churchill Enrichment Curriculum is designed to help pupils:

-1. To develop lively, enquiring minds together with a positive desire to learn, to question and discuss rationally and to apply themselves intelligently to tasks.
+1. To develop lively, curious and enquiring minds, together with a positive desire to learn, to question and discuss rationally, and to apply themselves intelligently to tasks.

 2. To experience the joy and satisfaction of creativity.